MicrosoftDocs/architecture-center/docs/example-scenario/data/azure-nifi-content.md

 #### Log Analytics reporting task

 By default, NiFi sends metrics data to the `nifimetrics` table.
-But you can configure this setting in the reporting task properties.
+But you can configure a different destination in the reporting task properties.
 The reporting task captures the following NiFi metrics:

 | Metric type | Metric name |
 | --- | --- |